Do you suffer from any of the following symptoms?

 One significant problem for many tear substitutes is the inclusion of preservatives, to minimise microbial growth.
 In vitro studies suggest that prolonged presence of preservatives such as benzalkonium chloride is problematic in dry eye but clinical studies are more mixed.
 This may be because the dilution of preservative in the tear lm helps reduce their effects.
 In moderate dry eye preservative-free drops may become more important due to reduced dilution.
 If patients are using multiple drops on a daily basis (>4–6×) then a preservative-free medicine is preferable.

 Drop compliance is often poor, so for it to help, you need to get into the habit of using them.

-Let us tell you which drops will be correct for your specific dry eye- it all depends on what caused it!
+Let us tell you which drops will be correct for your specific dry eye condition - it all depends on what is causing the problem!

 Hot compresses and lid massage can often be ineffective if the glands are completely blocked.
 So, we will often perform meibomian expression as an in-house treatment to completely unblock the glands prior to asking you to perform the treatment at home.

 We will show you how to do the hot compresses and lid massage correctly.

 Moisture chambers: The relationship between humidity and evaporation of the tear film has been well documented.
 For instance, typical humidity levels in airplane cabins (9-28%) have been shown to cause increased evaporation in both normal and dry eye subjects.
 As well as prescribing eyedrops for those in prolonged low-humidity or windy conditions, spectacle wear can increase the measured humidity between the cornea and the lens, with the addition of side shields having an added benefit.